^

 Figure 4.
 World map showing locations of active or recently active rare-earth-element (REE) mines and ongoing advanced exploration projects (from Van Gosen et al 2017).

-Portable Spectral Solutions and Applications for Rare Earth Elements
+Portable Spectral Solutions and Applications for REE

-Portable Spectral Solutions are non-destructive, rapid, transportable, and economical.
+Portable spectral solutions are non-destructive, rapid, transportable, and economical.

 Visible Near Infrared (VNIR) and Short Wave Infrared (SWIR)